 - 1. Draw on personal knowledge of art and student learning to enable students to learn to make art while promoting student understanding of how and why works of art are made; and to study, interpret and evaluate works of art. - 2.
-Establish learning environments that are well organized, well designed, caring, challenging and safe places for students to actively learn and create. - Create, select and adapt a variety of curricular resources and materials that support students as they learn through and about art. - 4.
-Work with colleagues to improve schools and advance knowledge and practices in their field and work with families to achieve common goals for the education of their children.
+Establish learning environments that are well organized, well designed, caring, challenging and safe places for students to actively learn and create. - 3.
+Create, select and adapt a variety of curricular resources and materials that support students as they learn through and about art. - Work with colleagues to improve schools and advance knowledge and practices in their field and work with families to achieve common goals for the education of their children. - Core Curriculum Area A-E (See VSU Core Curriculum) ......
+42 hours Students are advised to take ART 1100 in Area C

-Core Curriculum Area A-E (See VSU Core Curriculum) Core Curriculum Area F. 18 hours ART 1010, ART 1011, ARTH 1020 9 hours ART 1030, ARTH 1120, ART 2030 9 hours ARED 2999 0 hours Teacher Certification Health & Physical Education Requirements 4 hours KSPE 2000, KSPE 2150 4 hours Major Curriculum 68 hours ARED 2010, MSED 2000, SPEC 2000, ACED 2400 12 hours ART 3051 and either ART 3041 or ART 3111 6 hours ART 3061, ART 3071, ART 3081 9 hours ARTH 4120, ARTH 3121, ARTH 3122 9 hours Guided Electives in ART or ARTH 8 hours PSYC 3110, ARED 3010, ARED 3012, ARED 3050 12 hours ARED 4070 and ARED 4090 12 hours Total hours required for the degree
+Core Curriculum Area F. 18 hours

+ART 1010, ART 1011, ART 1020

+ART 1030, ARTH 1120, ART 2030 9 hours

+ARED 2999 0 hours

+Major Curriculum 68 hours

+EDUC 2110, EDUC 2120, EDUC 2130 9 hour

+SPEC 3000

+ART 3051 and either ART 3041 or ART 3111 6 hours

+ART 3061, ART 3071, ART 3081

+ARTH 4120, ARTH 3121, ARTH 3122

+Guided Electives in ART or ARTH 11 hours

+ARED 3010, ARED 3012, ARED 3000

+ARED 4070 and ARED 4090

+122 4 1

-- The Capstone experiences, including successful completion of student teaching, the passing of the PRAXIS II Exam for the Visual Arts, and earning certification upon graduation - 2.
+- 1. Capstone experiences, including successful completion of student teaching, the passing GACE II, Parts 1 and 2 for art education, successfully completing all requirements for the LiveText Electronic Portfolio, and earning certification upon graduation - 2.
 Demonstration of professional skills and behaviors associated with visual arts and general education - 3.
 Demonstration of proficiency in each of the national standards and core concepts associated with visual art teacher education.